 A commitment to achieving the Governments road safety casualty reduction targets.

-The Lincolnshire School Crossing Patrol Service is managed by the Principal Road Safety Coordinator.
+The Lincolnshire School Crossing Patrol Service is managed by the Road Safety Service Delivery Manager.

 Speed limits are introduced by the Highway Authority to ensure better road safety.